 Administrative controls protect your company’s IP and assets and help your workforce handle sensitive information.
 In addition, running highly available systems is vital to helping your organization recover from IT incidents, so any weaknesses inflicting downtime on your IT systems can be fatal to your business.

 Financial control weaknesses

 Financial controls protect your company’s cash flow and financial operations.
 Any weakness in your financial controls leaves the door open for outside attackers or malicious internal actors to exploit.
-For example, inadequate approval processes might leave your company to fall victim to a business email compromise or to issue payments to bogus vendors.
+For example, inadequate approval processes within your internal control over financial reporting might lead to vulnerabilities, such as falling victim to a business email compromise or inadvertently issuing payments to bogus vendors.

 How To Identify Internal Control Weaknesses